thibauld1263/MT5-LLM-DeepTrader/README.md

 3. Move the generated CSV files to the `data/raw/` folder in this project.

 ### 2. Training the Model
 Run the Python pipeline to train the model on your data.

 pip install -r requirements.txt

 # Phase 1: Pre-train the Transformer to understand market structures
 python -m scripts.run_pretrain

+Phase 1 teaches the model the structure of the market, its goal is to predict the next candle.

 # Phase 2: Fine-tune the model to predict the ATR-based probabilities
 python -m scripts.run_finetune

+Phase 2 teaches the model to "trade."
+During fine-tuning, the model learns to predict the next 10 candles using SL and TP based on ATR.
+The model tries to reach as many TPs as possible.

 # Phase 3: Align the model with DPO
 python -m scripts.run_align

+Phase 3 teaches the model to learn from its mistakes on its own trades.

 # Export the trained model to ONNX format
 python -m scripts.run_export